rewindio/aws-connect/README.md

   -s   Pick a specific instance ID
   -h   Display this help
   -d   Specify the name of the ssm document to run.
 Only needed if running ssm document action.
-  -c   Values for the ssm document arguements (Optional) -g   The location in aws ssm parameter store of the github token to use (Optional) -v   Display version
+  -w   Values for the ssm document arguements (Optional) -g   The location in aws ssm parameter store of the github token to use (Optional) -c   The name of the cloudwatch group to store logs in.
+Required for running documents.
+  -v   Display version
   ```